Who are Believe in Scotland?

 We also have a Believe in Scotland grove through Trees for Life which as of March 2023 has more than 115 trees.
 You can donate trees here which will be planted in a programme to rewild the Scottish Highlands by enabling the restoration of the globally unique Caledonian Forest which once covered much of Scotland.

-The money from our crowdfunder will be used to create a national database for grassroots groups.
+We are creating a national database for grassroots Yes groups to manage their memberships and campaigns.
 Every local group will have a login and be able to manage their members and canvassing data online, print off street maps & analytical data, send email and text blasts to volunteers etc.

-In short, we are laying the foundations for the most professional political campaign ever run in Europe and we will win.
+In short, we are laying the foundations for the most professional data driven political campaign ever run in Europe and we will win.

 That's just the tip of the iceberg - we won't share most of our plans as we do not wish to give the opposition too much of a heads-up.